-13. NET EARNINGS PER SHARE
+13. NET (LOSS) EARNINGS PER SHARE

-Basic net earnings per share was calculated using the weighted average number of common shares for the respective periods.
-The diluted net loss per share was calculated using the weighted average number of common shares outstanding for the respective periods without giving effect to dilutive stock options since their inclusion would be anti-dilutive.
+Basic net (loss) earnings per share was calculated using the weighted average number of common shares for the respective periods.
+The diluted net (loss) earnings per share was calculated using the weighted average number of common shares outstanding for the respective periods after giving effect to dilutive stock options.
+For loss periods, the diluted net loss per share was calculated using the weighted average number of common shares outstanding for the respective periods without giving effect to dilutive stock options since their inclusion would be anti-dilutive.